tybl/cocles/design/database_design.md

 * List budget categories
 * List payees
 * List transactions for a payee
-* List transactions for an account
+* List adjustments for an account
 * Sum balance for transaction
 * Sum balances for accounts
 * Sum balances for budget categories